 1. It’s easy to use:

-Soft benefits, such as easy-to-use interfaces and flexible processes, are becoming increasingly important in modern HR software.
+Soft benefits, such as easy-to-use interfaces and flexible processes, are becoming increasingly important in modern HR software for small businesses.
 Since a candidate’s first impression of your company comes during onboarding, half of the HR experts believe a user-friendly interface is needed.

 2. Limiting Their Access: